Annual Student Training Requirement FAQs

 What should I do if I am a current student and enrollment for next quarter has opened, but I have a hold on my account?

 Ensure you have completed all components of your training based on your student status.
-Once holds are placed on November 9, they will be removed daily pending completion of your specific course.
+Once holds are placed, they will be removed daily pending completion of your specific course.
 If you have completed all components outside of the last 24 hours, but still have a hold on your account, contact firstname.lastname@example.org.

 Still have questions?